 Romulus and Remus

-There are several fascinating legends and myths on how the city of Rome was founded, all collected by the Italian historian, Tito Livio.
+There are several fascinating legends and myths about how the city of Rome was founded, all collected by the Italian historian, Tito Livio.

 Legend has it that Ascanio, son of the Trojan hero Aeneas (son of Venus and Anchises), founded the city of Alba Longa on the right bank of the river Tiber.
-Many of Aeneas decedents reigned this settlement peacefully.
-When Nimitor was king, his brother Amulius seized the power and dethroned Nimitor, killing his male heirs and forcing his daughter, Rhea Silvia, to become a Vestal Virgin so that she would not provide a male heir to the throne.
+Many of Aeneas' descendants reigned this settlement peacefully.
+When Nimitor was king, his brother Amulius seized power and dethroned Nimitor, killing his male heirs and forcing his daughter, Rhea Silvia, to become a Vestal Virgin so that she would not provide a male heir to the throne.

 Nevertheless, Rhea Silvia gave birth to twins, Romulus and Remus, whose father was thought to be Mars, the god of War.
 Amulius imprisoned the daughter and condemned the babies to death by drowning in the river Tiber.
 However, the servant in charge of the task took pity on them and instead placed the twins into a basket and pushed them down the River Tiber.
 They were safely carried to the area of the seven hills.

 There, the boys were found by a she-wolf called Lupa who nursed them in her lair in Palatine Hill until they were found by a shepherd and his wife, who raised them as shepherds.
-As adults, Romulus and Remus were two natural born leaders and in a fight killed King Amulius and reinstated Nimitor as king of Alba Longa.
-Seeking to establish their own settlement, Romulus finally built a wall around the Palatine Hill, the location he had chosen for the founding Rome.
+As adults, Romulus and Remus were two natural-born leaders and in a fight killed King Amulius and reinstated Nimitor as king of Alba Longa.
+Seeking to establish their own settlement, Romulus finally built a wall around Palatine Hill, the location he had chosen for the founding of Rome.

 According to another legend, the Trojan prince, Aeneas, reached the Italian coast and married Lavinia, the daughter of King Latinus, thus becoming king.